Formal Security Analysis of the AMD SEV-SNP Software Interface: Background

 \section{Background}

-The core ideas behind SEV-SNP were outlined in a white paper published in January 2020~\cite{sevsnp:whitepaper}.
-Subsequently, the technology was officially specified; the current revision is 1.55 and was released in September 2023~\cite{sevsnp:spec}.
-In June 2022, Linux 5.19-rc1 was released with SEV-SNP support~\cite{sevsnp:linux}, and in August 2023, AMD made the SEV-SNP Genoa firmware source code publicly available on GitHub~\cite{sevsnp:github}.
+The core ideas behind SEV-SNP were outlined in a white paper published in January 2020~\cite{sevsnp:whitepaper}, and initially specified in April 2020.
+In June 2022, Linux 5.19-rc1 was released with partial SEV-SNP support~\cite{sevsnp:linux}, and in August 2023, AMD made the SEV-SNP Genoa firmware source code publicly available on GitHub~\cite{sevsnp:github}.
+The current revision of the specification was released in September 2023~\cite{sevsnp:spec}.

 SEV-SNP provides a novel application binary interface (ABI) intended for a hypervisor to bootstrap and manage virtual machines within a secure environment.
 It extends SEV technologies by enhancing memory integrity protection, attestation, and virtualization capabilities.
-In particular, it \begin{itemize} \item enables virtual machines to run in an isolated environment where their memory contents is not only encrypted, but also authenticated and protected from unauthorized accesses by hypervisors; \item utilizes Trusted Computing Base (TCB) versioning to guarantee that guests run under up-to-date firmware; \item adds a versatile remote attestation mechanism where a third party may establish trust in a guest during runtime of the guest; \item supports generating guest key material from different sources; \item enhances the flexibility of live virtual machine migration by introducing an entity called a \emph{Migration Agent}; \item provides several additional features such as secure nested virtualization. \end{itemize}
+In particular, it \begin{itemize} \item tracks the owner of each page of memory; \item utilizes Trusted Computing Base (TCB) versioning to guarantee that guests run under up-to-date firmware; \item adds a versatile remote attestation mechanism where a third party may establish trust in a guest during runtime of the guest; \item supports generating guest key material from different sources; \item enhances the flexibility of live virtual machine migration by introducing an entity called a \emph{Migration Agent}; \item provides several additional features such as secure nested virtualization. \end{itemize}

-SEV-SNP prevents a hypervisor from compromising the memory integrity of an SNP-protected guest.
-The potential attacks include replacing VM memory with an old copy (\emph{replay attack}) or mapping two different guest physical addresses to a single system physical address or DRAM page (\emph{memory aliasing attack}).
+SEV-SNP prevents a hypervisor from replacing VM memory with an old copy (\emph{replay attack}) or mapping two different guest physical addresses to a single system physical address or DRAM page (\emph{memory aliasing attack}).
 It does so by utilizing a data structure called Reverse Map Table (RMP) and a page validation mechanism to track page ownership and enforce proper page access control.

 In previous SEV instances, a hypervisor was assumed not to be malicious, but potentially buggy.
 Like before, from the perspective of a single SNP-protected guest, other VMs---whether non-SNP (legacy) or SNP-protected---are also regarded as untrusted entities.
 However, unlike before, SEV-SNP treats the hypervisor as fully untrusted, capable of tampering with page tables, injecting arbitrary events, and providing false system information.